boveus/hyrax-wiki/Hyrax-Management-Guide.md

 Hyrax provides support for capturing usage information via Google Analytics and for displaying usage stats in the UI.

-## Capturing usage
+## Capturing usage and download counts

 To enable the Google Analytics javascript snippet, make sure that `config.google_analytics_id` is set in your app within the `config/initializers/hyrax.rb` file.
 A Google Analytics ID typically looks like _UA-99999999-1_.

-## Capturing download counts

-The mechanism to capture download events is currently broken.
-See https://github.com/projecthydra-labs/hyrax/issues/968

 ## Displaying usage in the UI